China seen probing IBM, Oracle, EMC after Snowden leaks

 The report follows revelations by former U.S. spy agency contractor Edward Snowden of widespread surveillance by the National Security Agency.
 It also comes as Beijing probes Western drugmakers over allegations of bribery and over-pricing.

-Documents leaked by Snowden revealed that the NSA has had access to vast amounts of Internet data such as emails, chat rooms and video from companies including Facebook Inc (FB.O) and Google Inc (GOOG.O), under a government program known as Prism.
+Documents leaked by Snowden revealed that the NSA has had access to vast amounts of Internet data such as emails, chat rooms and video from companies including Facebook Inc and Google Inc, under a government program known as Prism.

 "At present, thanks to their technological superiority, many of our core information technology systems are basically dominated by foreign hardware and software firms, but the Prism scandal implies security problems," the newspaper quoted an anonymous source as saying.